Keep the Trail Access info current...

 Coast & Beach

 Waterfalls & Lakes

 Goldfields & Mining

-Freshwater track is a 2km, grade 4 Return hike located in the Yuraygir National Park, NSW.
+Freshwater track is a 2km, grade 4 return hike, located in the Yuraygir National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Discover one of the Clarence Coast’s best-kept secrets on the Freshwater track.
 Starting at the northern end of Pebbly Beach campground, this short track leads you to a beautiful and remote beach.

 Positioned on the park’s southern coastline, the Freshwater track forms part of the Yuraygir coastal walk’s Wooli to Red Rock section.